 Closer inspection of the different structures' metal-binding sites confirms the identity of the previously proposed residues involved in metal binding (5, 21).
-The Cu2+-bound structure contains three binding sites: a central binding site (CS) in which one copper ion is bound by H285 from both monomers and an additional two water molecules, and two 'symmetric' peripheral binding sites (PSs), each of which binds one copper ion (Figure 1A, B, D, see metal-ligand distances in Table 2).
-In both PSs, H264 chelates the copper ion.
-In one of the PSs, three water molecules appear to stabilise the ion at this location, and one of them bridges between E289 in the adjacent monomer and the metal ion.
-E268 is also close to the copper ion at this site, however it does not appear to ligate directly or through a water molecule, whereas in the second PS, E268 is much closer to the ion and participates directly in its chelation (Table 2).
-In this second PS (much like in the first), a water molecule also bridges between E289 in the adjacent monomer and the metal ion.
-Since E289 has previously been shown to impact MamM function (5), and as binding to the PSs appears to facilitate tighter dimeric packing (21), we propose that this water molecule plays an important role in the stabilisation of the closed state.
+The Cu^{2+} -bound structure contains three binding sites: a central binding site (CS) in which one copper ion is bound by His-285 from both monomers and an additional two water molecules, and two "symmetric" peripheral binding sites (PSs), each of which binds one copper ion (Fig. 1, A, B, and D, see metal-ligand distances in Table 2).
+In both PSs, His-264 chelates the copper ion.
+In one of the PSs, three water molecules appear to stabilize the ion at this location, and one of them bridges between Glu-289 in the adjacent monomer and the metal ion.
+Glu-268 is also close to the copper ion at this site; however it does not appear to ligate directly or through a water molecule, whereas in the second PS, Glu-268 is much closer to the ion and participates directly in its chelation (Table 2).
+In this second PS (much like in the first), a water molecule also bridges between Glu-289 in the adjacent monomer and the metal ion.
+Because Glu-289 has previously been shown to affect MamM function (5), and because binding to the PSs appears to facilitate tighter dimeric packing (21), we propose that this water molecule plays an important role in the stabilization of the closed state.

-In the Cd2+-bound structure, which contains two bound metals per monomer (i.e. 4 metal sites in total), D249 and H285 each bind one cadmium ion in each monomer.
-Both cadmium ions are also chelated by E215 from a non-biologicalassembly monomer (Figure 1A, C, E and Table 2) and possess half occupancy in the electron density map, suggesting that they may be bound alternately.
-Mutations of both D249 and H285 to alanine, either separately or together, were previously shown to impact the function of MamM CTD both in vitro and in vivo (5, 21).
-This Cd2+-bound structural model indicates that both residues are able to bind metals, although this binding alone does not appear sufficient to induce the same conformational change as observed with Cu2+.
-Our previous observation of conformational change toward a closed stable state upon Zn2+ binding, was only induced upon metal binding to both the PSs.
-Hence, binding of Cd^{2+} to the CS alone (in agreement with Zn^{2+} binding to the CS alone (21)) is not expected to cause a distinct conformational change.
+In the Cd^{2+} -bound structure, which contains two bound metals per monomer (i.e. four metal sites in total), Asp-249 and His-285 each bind one cadmium ion in each monomer.
+Both cadmium ions are also chelated by Glu-215 from a nonbiological-assembly monomer (Fig. 1, A, C, and E and Table 2) and possess half-occupancy in the electron density map, suggesting that they may be bound alternately.
+Mutations of both Asp-249 and His-285 to alanine, either separately or together, were